Retraining Clients When You’ve Taught Them to Abuse You (aka Preventing Costly Schedule Disruptions)

 And be very clear, in advance, about extra charges (state how much they’ll pay for commonly delayed items) for assisting onsite with incomplete PBC work if you even have the time available to perform the work and still meet the agreed-upon delivery timing.
 This makes obtaining approved change requests a lot easier because the pricing was already spelled out.

-When you provide your reminders, remind them that you don’t want them to incur these charges or delay their audit and that’s why you’re being such a stickler about timing.
+When you provide your reminders, remind them that you don’t want them to go over budget or delay their project, so that’s why you’re being a stickler about timing.

 You can also consider offering rewards for readiness such as “customers who are ready for us will get priority scheduling next year” with first pick of dates which, of course, implies the opposite as a consequence for lack of readiness.